dodwmd/dodwmd.github.io/_posts/2015-05-04-google-authenticator.markdown

 comments: false
 mathjax:
 ---
-Previously I posted on how to make some changes to SSH to improve it's security.
+[Previously](http://dodwell.us/security/ssh-setup/) I posted on how to make some changes to SSH to improve it's security.
 One of the configuration options I said to change was to disable password authentication.
-I want to cover how we can keep password authentication enable by using 2-factor authentication powered by Google Authenticator.
+I want to cover how you can keep password authentication enable by using 2-factor authentication powered by Google Authenticator.

 ### what is it?